oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

 In this task, you will use **`DBMS_NETWORK_ACL_ADMIN.APPEND_HOST_ACE`** procedure to grant the access control privileges to a user.
 For more information, see [Configuring Access Control for External Network Services](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/managing-fine-grained-access-in-pl-sql-packages-and-types.html#DBSEG-GUID-3D5B66BC-0277-4887-9CD1-97DB44EB5213).

-1. In the source database SQL window, specify the following parameters that are used in the following code example.
+1. In the source database SQL window, specify the following parameters that are used in the following script.

-    - principal_name: Enter  your database user name or role such as **`ADMIN`**.
+    - principal_name: Substitute the `enter_db_user_name_or_role` place holder with your database user name such as **`ADMIN`**.
     - principal_type: Enter **`xs_acl.ptype_db`** for a database user or role.

-2. Substitute the `enter_db_user_name_or_role` place holder with your own your database user name or role such as admin.
     Copy and paste the following code into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

     ```
     <copy>